Tuhala

 Tuhala is a village in Kose Parish, Harju County in northern Estonia.
-As of 2011 Census, the settlement's population was 105.
+As of the 2011 census, the settlement's population was 105.
 It is believed that settlement in Tuhala dates back around 3,000 years.

-Tuhala Karst Area, named after the village, lies for the most part in neighbouring Kata village.
+The Tuhala Karst Area, named after the village, lies for the most part in neighbouring Kata village.
 It has Estonia's largest area of porous karst, with several underground rivers and sinkholes.
 The karst area is best known for its Witch's Well (also in Kata).